-A mortgage rate is the interest rate you pay on your mortgage.
+A mortgage rate is the interest you pay on your mortgage.

-What you end up paying as your mortgage interest rate depends on a variety of factors – like where the home is, the loan amount, the down payment, the loan term and the loan type – but we’re sure you can guess which one is the most important.
+What you end up paying as your mortgage interest rate depends on a variety of factors – like where the home is, the loan amount, the down payment, the loan term and the loan type – but we’re sure you can guess which factor is the most important.

-If you guessed “credit score” – that’s five gold stars!
+If you guessed “my credit score” – that’s five gold stars!

 How Does Credit Score Affect Mortgage Rate?

-When applying for a mortgage, the mortgage lender will want to get to know you as best as they can.
-But save the personal stories.
-They want to know your financial profile and your creditworthiness.
+When applying for a mortgage, the mortgage lender will want to get to know you as best as they can – but save the personal stories.
+What they really want to know about is your financial profile and your creditworthiness.

-Luckily for them, there are multiple resources out there to figure out the type of borrower you’ll be.
-No resource will be more telling than your credit score.
+Lenders have access to multiple resources to help figure out the type of borrower you’ll be.
+And no resource will be more telling than your credit score.
 Your credit score signals to a lender how well (or not so well) you did at paying back money you borrowed in the past.

-The higher your credit score, the more likely a lender will offer you a lower interest rate.
-On the flip side, a low credit score means higher interest rates.
+The higher your credit score, the more likely it is that a lender will offer you a lower interest rate.
+On the flip side, a low credit score can mean higher interest rate offers.

-You can either take our word for how your credit score affects your mortgage rate, or you can check out this nice example chart:
+You can either take our word on how your credit score affects your mortgage rate, or you can check out this chart: